 - President Lincoln’s Cottage is on the grounds of the Armed Forces Retirement Home.
 Security for the Armed Forces Retirement Home requires visitors to show valid identification at the security gate in order to enter the property.
 Please be prepared to show your ID.

-- Visitors six years and older are required to wear face masks while on the grounds.
+- Visitors three years and older are required to wear face masks while on the grounds per the Mayor’s Order of July 22, 2020.
 Security at the gate will ask to see your masks before allowing you to enter the grounds.

 - When possible staff and visitors will maintain 6-feet of social distancing to reduce the risk of COVID-19 exposure.